nvalline/blog-preview-card/README.md

 ### What I learned

-WOrking through this project continued to engrain the Frontend Mentor process as well as further build upon my HTML & CSS skills.
+Working through this project continued to engrain the Frontend Mentor process as well as further build upon my HTML & CSS skills.

 I took to opportunity to implement CSS clamp(), which is a feature that I have struggled to wrap my head around.
 I also utilized transition for the hover effect.